EVM RPC Node

 Overview

-The EVM RPC Node is the configured EVM JSON-RPC endpoint behind DALP chain operations.
-DALP uses this endpoint to submit signed transactions and read chain state.
+The EVM RPC Node is the configured EVM JSON-RPC address behind DALP chain operations.
+DALP uses it for transaction submission and to read network state.

 The same layer provides the block and log data that the indexer turns into application events.

-In production, DALP services normally reach those endpoints through the Chain Gateway.
-The gateway owns routing policy, retries, hedging, cache use, and failover across configured upstreams.
-The RPC node or provider still owns the blockchain client, endpoint credentials, network reachability, and method support.
+In production, DALP services normally reach the chain through the Broadcast.
+The Broadcast owns routing policy, retries, hedging, cache use, and failover across configured upstreams.
+The RPC node or provider still owns the blockchain client, connection credentials, network reachability, and which methods it supports.

-The Transaction Signer submits signed transactions through this endpoint.
-The Chain Indexer consumes chain events after they are available.
+The Transaction Signer submits signed transactions through this layer.
+The Ledger Index consumes chain events after they are available.

 Network connectivity